 A series of eight Corporation Tax reliefs known as the “Creative Industry Tax Reliefs” enables enterprises who qualify to enhance the amount of allowed spending.
 This may lower the corporation tax that the business must pay.
 If your business experiences a loss, you can turn some or all of it into a payable tax credit by surrendering the loss.
 The tax relief is a state aid that has been designated for the following;

-Eligibility for tax relief in a movie production includes, The British Film Institute has classified the movie as being British.
+To be eligible for tax relief on a movie production, the movie must be certified as British by The British Film Institute.
 Also, the production house has to be responsible for all aspects of the film, including the primary photography during pre-production and after-production delivery of the finished movie.

 You can make an extra deduction to lower your earnings or enhance a loss.
 Your obligation to pay Corporation Tax will be lessened due to this.
 If you experience a loss, you may be entitled to relinquish all or a portion of that loss in exchange for a 25% payable tax credit.
 Of course, claiming tax relief for a movie will be a lot easier if you hire the expertise of a professional production accounting company.